Your Insanely Helpful Guide to Balos Beach Crete! (Plus Great Insider’s Tips)

 You can use this link to book at no extra cost to you.

-As I mentioned before, there are many other alternatives to visit Balos Beach and Lagoon.
-Let’s now see which are some of the lesser-known ways to get there.
+As I mentioned before, there are many other alternatives to visiting Balos Beach and Lagoon.
+Let’s now see which are some of the lesser-known ways to get there:

 Safari to Balos Beach